-There’s a lot of talent in fast bowling: Venkatesh Prasad
+There’s a lot of talent in fast bowling, says Venkatesh Prasad

-AS ONE of the pace spearheads for the Indian cricket team in the 1990s, Venkatesh Prasad knows what it needs to be a fast bowler in India.
+As one of the pace spearheads for the Indian cricket team in the 1990s, Venkatesh Prasad knows what it needs to be a fast bowler in India.
 The 48-year-old former Indian pacer was in Chandigarh to select the winner of the Red Bull Speedster Challenge, where eight fast bowlers featured in the final with Indian U-19 fast bowler Arshdeep Singh too appearing for the challenge.
 Prasad, who was the chief junior selector for BCCI till March this year, was the bowling coach for Kings XI Punjab in this year’s IPL and the former fast bowler was all praise for the upcoming bowlers in India.

 “There is a lot of talent in fast bowling in India and youngsters are showing a lot of promise.
 When I was the chief junior selector, we picked up bowlers like Shivam Mavi and Kamlesh Nagarkoti, who impressed all in the ICC U-19 World Cup in New Zealand.
 Their ability to try the variations and handle pressure situations was something which helped them.
 A fast bowler’s role in the team is all about understanding what the team requires apart from understanding the situation of the game.
 That’s how fast bowlers need to play the role and it also depends on their awareness of the game.
 What is important for a fast bowler is their ability to adapt to different situations,” shared Prasad, who featured in 33 Test matches and 161 ODIs for the Indian cricket team.